joelcponte/blog/_posts/2018-04-03-rselenium-facebook.markdown

   https://www.facebook.com/USERNAME_HERE?fref=pb&amp; hc_location=friends_tab\">User Name</a>"
 {% endhighlight %}

-For friends who don't have usernames, we stored in the variable `friends` something like:
+For friends who don't have usernames, we have something like:

 {% highlight r%}
+friends[533] %>% as.character()
 [1] <a role="button" ajaxify="/ajax/friends/inactive/dialog?id=ID_HERE" \
   rel="dialog" href="#">User Name</a>
 {% endhighlight %}

-We now try to extract both usernames and ids using regular expressions and we say that the user has an id and not an username if the string retrieved is too big.
-The trick here is the following: we use the code `sub(".*facebook\\.com/([A-Za-z0-9\\.]*)\\?fref.*", "\\1", x)` to get the username.
-If the user has an username, it will be properly retrieved.
-If the user doesn't, it will fail to match the regex so it will retrieve the whole id string, which is big.
-After some analysis I found the value of 50 to be a good threshold.
-That is, it the retrieved friend username has more than 50 characters, it means that it is not an username, and therefore the user doesn't have one.
+We now try to extract both usernames and ids using regular expressions and we say that the user has an id and doesn't have an username if the username string retrieved is big.
+We can always retrieve the ids correctly using `return(sub(".*id=([0-9]*).*", "\\1", x)`.
+For the usernames, we try to get them by using `sub(".*facebook\\.com/([A-Za-z0-9\\.]*)\\?fref.*", "\\1", x)`, which will capture the correct username if the user has one, and will retrive the whole input string if the user doesn't.
+Since these input strings are much bigger than usernames, we can just say that if the username retrieved has more than 50 characters it is not an username and therefore the user doesn't have one.

 {% highlight r%}